-The District entered into a line of credit with a financial institution with maximum draws of up to \$750,000 with the interest rate based on the prime rate as published in the Wall Street Journal (7.50% at September 30, 2022).
+The District entered into a line of credit with a financial institution with maximum draws of up to \$750,000 with the interest rate based on the prime rate as published in the Wall Street Journal (8.50% at September 30, 2023).
 The line of credit is unsecured.
-There was no outstanding balance on the line of credit as of September 30, 2022.
-The line of credit matures on October 10, 2023.
+There was no outstanding balance on the line of credit as of September 30, 2023.
+The line of credit matured on October 10, 2023 and has not been renewed as of the date of these financial statements.